-Prerequisites: ENTR 210 and department approval.
+Prerequisites : ENTR 210 and department approval.

 Upon the successful completion of this course, the student should be able to apply classroom knowledge to an actual work situation.
 A minimum of 240 hours of on-the-job training is required.
-This course is required for an associate of applied science degree in business entrepreneurship.
-Either BUSE 210 or ENTR 210, Entrepreneurship Internship I, or BUSE 215 or ENTR 215, Entrepreneurship Internship II is required for a vocational certificate in business entrepreneurship.

 ENTR 220 Entrepreneurial Marketing (2 Hours)